ppetrovtv/pine_script_docs/source/Public_Library.rst

 Description
 -----------

+On TradingView you may choose from our built-in scripts, from the user-published scripts in the *Public Library*, or write your own custom scripts using Pine Script.
-On TradingView it's possible to use pre-built indicators and write custom ones using Pine Script.
-Users who write their own scripts can publish them to the *Public Library*.
-You can search the library for needed scripts before writing one.
-You can also ask users who publish scripts for help by sending them a private message (PM) on TradingView.
+You can search the
+library for scripts before writing one.
+You may also ask users who publish scripts for help by sending them a private message (PM) on TradingView.

-Public Library is the storage of all user-published scripts.
-All published scripts can be viewed on the `SCRIPTS <https://www.tradingview.com/script/>`__ page, or in the *Indicators* |rarr| *Public Library* tab:
+The Public Library contains all user-published scripts.
+All published scripts can be viewed either from the `Scripts <https://www.tradingview.com/script/>`__ section of tradingview.com's page, or in the *Indicators* |rarr| *Public Library* tab:

 |Public_Library_tab|

-Copying a script from Public to Personal Library
+Copying a script from the Public to Personal Library
 ------------------------------------------------

 To copy a script choose one of two methods: